Krishna-Sinoria/SupervisorTrainingCentre/README.md

 👥 Role Manager for directors to edit, promote, or delete trainers

-☁️ Built using MongoDB Atlas, Express.js, React.js, and Node.js (MERN)
+☁️ Built using Sqlite, Express.js, React.js, and Node.js (MERN)